Efesto/TIL/vault/construction.tiling.md

 - Tiling is expensive and complicate, might make sense to learn how to do it
 - Remember to check the direction of the tiles
 - Insulation panels allow straightening the walls surface for gluing the new tiles
-- Is good to glue new tiles over old tiles if you don't
+- Is good to glue new tiles over old tiles if you don't know what there is under
+- Consider the quality of the workers together with the difficulty of the job